dendisuhubdy/ccw1_trainstats/tutorial/videos.md

 viz.video(videofile=address_string_to_your_file)
 ```
 ## Combining altogether
-After initializing the visdom instance and checking that our connection to visdom server is being made, we will create a video using a local sample GIF image as the tensor argument.
-We calculate an average delay originally stored in GIF file.
-In case of a non-local file, by providing the url address of a sample video, we can make sure that the video file we want to play is downloaded and stored locally.
-Then, by passing the downloaded file address to video method of our visdom instance, the video becomes available through the visdom server.
+After initializing the visdom instance and checking that our connection to visdom server is being made, by providing the url address of a sample video and a sample GIF file, we make sure that the video file and the GIF file we want to play are downloaded and stored locally.
+Next, the video becomes available through the visdom server by calling the video method of our visdom instance taking the downloaded file address as input.
+As for our GIF file, in order to prepare the GIF tensor, while creating a video array from the stored GIF file, we also calculate the average frames per second (fps) of our GIF animation.
+Finally, by passing the resulting video array and average fps to `tensor` and `opts['fps']` arguments, respectively, a temporary .ogv file will be made and posted on the visdom server.

 ```
 from visdom import Visdom